 Timeless Interior Design With Wabi Sabi

-We have visited this spacious five bedroom, three bathroom Victorian home in the past ( Beth Dadswell of Imperfect Interiors Photography: Chris Snook), and it’s such a lovely example of a traditional, humble, imperfect approach to timeless interiors to stand the test of time.
+Previously, we visited this spacious five bedroom, three bathroom Victorian home ( Beth Dadswell of Imperfect Interiors & Photography: Chris Snook).
+It’s such a lovely example of a traditional and humble as well as imperfect approach to timeless interiors.

-The Victorian home was originally tired, dated with ancient electrics, plumbing and heating.
-Choosing contemporary paint and fabric colors were key to adding relaxed grandeur to this timeless house.
+Originally, the Victorian home was dated with ancient electrics, plumbing and heating.
+Contemporary paint and fabric colors were certainly key to adding relaxed grandeur to this timeless house.

 The Interior Designer’s Imperfect Mix

 “By mixing ‘imperfect’ mid-century furniture with more traditional pieces, the inexpensive with the unusual, I can transform your home into an inspiring space that is totally unique and full of character.” ~Imperfect Interiors

 You may recall we toured another English home by Imperfect Interiors which included the kitchen below…find it RIGHT HERE.

 This beautiful Victorian home with traditional style is an example of how a subtle repetition of timeless and tranquil blues can be calming and also interesting.

 There is indeed a sense of ease and effortlessness within the mix of teal, navy, slate, and aqua blues.
 The home feels as though it has evolved over time.

 Soft Grey Blue with Warm Rose

 Tone on Tone With Soft Grey Blue